 PEBP provides medical, prescription, vision, life and accident insurance, and dental for retirees.
 Retirees can choose between a self-funded preferred provider organization (PPO) and a health maintenance organization (HMO) plan.
 Retirees are responsible for payment of unsubsidized premiums.
 The District is required to provide a subsidy for their retirees who have elected to join PEBP.
 Contribution requirements for plan members and the participating employers are assessed by the PEBP Board annually.
-The contributions required for PEBP subsidies depends on the date of retirement and years of PERS service former employees earned in total and while working for the

-District.
-The subsidy ranges from a minimum of \$6 to a maximum of \$266 per month.
+The contributions required for PEBP subsidies depends on the date of retirement and years of PERS service former employees earned in total and while working for the District.
+The subsidy ranges from a minimum of \$6 to a maximum of \$274 per month.
 Subsidies for retiree premiums participating in PEBP are paid directly to the State when due.
 The District's obligation for subsidies is limited to payment of the statutorily required contribution.
-The statues were revised with an effective date of November 30, 2008, to create new participation limitation so that only active members of PEBP can elect coverage after retirement.
+The statutes were revised with an effective date of November 30, 2008, to create new participation limitation so that only active members of PEBP can elect coverage after retirement.
 Based on the statute revision, former District employees and retirees must have retired and joined PEBP by September 1, 2008 to elect PEBP membership.
-Consequently, no employees retiring from the District on or after September 1, 2008 will be eligible to participate in the PEBP plan as a retiree at the District's expense.
+Consequently, no employees retiring from the District's expense.